mrnotsoevil/lfffxivtts/README.md

 Download the package and extract it.

 * Windows: Double-click the `start.bat` file
+* Linux: Double-click the `start.sh` file
-* Linux/macos: No package ready yet, sorry (use the dev environment and run the main.py)
+* macos: No package ready yet, sorry (I have no mac; use the dev environment and run the main.py)

 In the TextToTalk plugin, choose the **Websocket** backend and set the port to 8081 (default for this tool).